Geometric View of One-Dimensional Quantum Mechanics: Conclusion

 \section{Conclusion}

-In this paper we have worked out the Geometric View of quantum mechanics for a spinless particle on a line and on a circle.
-In both cases the classical phase space $M=T^*Q$ serves as the base of a trivial Hilbert bundle $E \cong M\times\mathcal H$ with structure group $U(\mathcal H)$.
-The familiar position and momentum representations arise as different global trivialisations, related by transition functions given by the Fourier transform.
-Thus, the usual change of representation in quantum mechanics is reinterpreted as a change of frame in a single underlying geometric object.
+In this paper, we have provided a fully explicit realisation of the geometric view \cite{deharo2025duality, deharo2025geometricviewtheories} in elementary quantum mechanics, using the spinless particle on a line and on a circle as test cases.
+The central idea was to treat the familiar position and momentum representations not merely as abstractly isomorphic Hilbert spaces, but as different global frames (trivialisations) of a single Hilbert bundle over a common model space.
+In this formulation, the Fourier transform appears as a fibrewise unitary transition function, so that the standard position--momentum duality is made precise as a change of coordinates on one underlying geometric object.